Amber Gordon

 Salt Lake City, UT 84112

-Amber Gordon is an accomplished higher education professional with over 11 years of experience at the University of Utah, where she currently serves as the Campus-Wide Advisor Technology Coordinator.
-In this role, Amber leads training and development initiatives for academic advisors, designing scalable onboarding programs, instructional resources, and technology integration strategies that enhance student support and institutional effectiveness.
-She is skilled in tools such as Rise 360, Canvas, and Canva, and is committed to creating innovative learning experiences that empower staff and improve student outcomes.
+She currently serves as the Campus-Wide Advisor Technology Coordinator, leading training and development initiatives for academic advisors.
+In this role, Amber designs onboarding programs, instructional resources, and technology integration strategies that enhance student support and institutional effectiveness.
+She brings expertise in instructional design and learning technologies, including Rise 360, Canvas, and Canva, and is committed to creating innovative learning experiences that empower staff and improve student outcomes.

-Amber’s career journey reflects both adaptability and purpose.
-Beginning in student affairs, she gained experience in residence life, student organizations, and student government before transitioning to academic affairs after the birth of her son.
-This move allowed her to align her professional goals with her personal priorities while continuing to make a meaningful impact on her institution.
-Her leadership extends beyond training, encompassing strategic planning, professional staff support, and technology implementation across the university.
+Amber’s career journey reflects both adaptability and intention.
+Beginning in student affairs, she gained experience in residence life, student organizations, and student government before transitioning to academic affairs - aligning her professional goals with her personal priorities while continuing to make a meaningful impact.

 • 40-Hour Victim Advocate Training